Skip to content

 vjsp-api-key: your_api_key

-• capabilities: Enable advanced features (such as tool_use for calling MCP)
+• capabilities: Enables advanced features (e.g., tool_use for invoking MCP).

 Rules